What do the following six towns and cities have in common?

 Once a rarity, salt was a unique additive to improve quality of food preparation and consumption.
 Food preservation with salt also became a critical measure for survival, but also for improving the quality of food preparation and consumption.
 Whoever controlled salt production, sales, and distribution held power, wealth, and prestige.

-A small geologic fault, the Halleschen Marktplatzverwerfung, runs underneath Halle through present-day Marktplatz (Market Square), creating the right conditions for rock salt deposits and salt leached and dissolved by groundwater into trapped pools within the bedrock.
+In Halle an der Saale, a small geologic fault, the Halleschen Marktplatzverwerfung, runs underneath Halle through present-day Marktplatz (Market Square), creating the right conditions for rock salt deposits and salt leached and dissolved by groundwater into trapped pools within the bedrock.
 With their presence recorded as early as the 8th-century AD/CE, discovered about 20 metres underneath present-day Hallmarkt (“Das Thal”) were four brine springs6 which were significant to the city’s history of salt production.
 Systematic mining of salt began as early as the 10th-century AD/CE, and by the late 13th-century, Halle became a member of the Hanseatic League, providing further wealth and prestige to the region in the Middle Ages.
 Town residents who worked in the extraction and production of salt earned great respect and became known as the “Halloren”.

 Siedessalz (evaporated salt)